ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 - The `eZ\Publish\Core\REST` and `eZ\Publish\Core\REST\Common\` namespaces have been replaced by `EzSystems\EzPlatformRest`.
 - REST client has been dropped.

+### SiteAccess-aware Repository

+The Repository now uses the SiteAccess-aware layer by default.
+This means Repository objects will now be loaded in the translation corresponding to the SiteAccess.
+To load an object with all its translations, explicitly pass `eZ\Publish\API\Repository\Values\Content\Language::ALL` as the prioritized languages list.

 ### SiteAccess matching

 When matching SiteAccesses using custom services, the SiteAccess matcher service must be now tagged with `ezplatform.siteaccess.matcher`.